Ahmad-0707/AP-FRQs-2025/Q3/README.md

 #### My revised solution after review:

-- use competitorList.add
+- Used competitorList.add() to put competitors in list.
+Each competitor gets a name and number

 #### Key concepts tested in this question:

-- Make a new ArrayList
+- Making ArrayList: new ArrayList<>();
-- Use for loop and use .add in the for loop to add the names in the list
+- Using for loop to process names
+- Using .add() to put things in list

 #### What I learned from revisiting this problem:

-- New ArrayList<>();
-- .add in the ArrayList
+- How to create ArrayList
+- How to add items to it
+- How to process names one by one